-9. What type of Wolbachia do you work with?
+8. What type of Wolbachia does the World Mosquito Program work with?

 Wolbachia refers to a whole genus of bacteria, of which there are many different types and strains.
 We work with several strains of insect Wolbachia, including wMel and wMelPop.
 The type of Wolbachia we work with exists only within insect cells and has no link to illnesses such as river blindness.

 Research shows that Wolbachia does not increase the risk of other pathogens being transmitted by Aedes aegypti mosquitoes.
-In fact, although our main focus is on reducing dengue transmission, the Wolbachia method has also been shown to reduce transmission of other viruses including Zika, chikungunya and yellow fever.
+In fact, although the World Mosquito Program's main focus is on reducing dengue transmission, the Wolbachia method has also been shown to reduce transmission of other viruses including Zika, chikungunya and yellow fever.